shlizee/TimeAwarePC/README.md

 ## Installation

-You can get the latest version of Time-Aware PC using:
+You can get the latest version of Time-Aware PC as follows:

 ```
 pip install git+https://github.com/shlizee/TimeAwarePC.git